 Q. What is the FCC doing to improve the geographic accuracy of WEA alerts?

-- When the WEA program launched, participating wireless providers were generally required to send alerts to a geographic area no larger than the county or counties affected by the emergency.
-As of November 2017, however, all participating wireless providers were required to transmit alerts to a geographic area that best approximates the area the alert originator specifies, even if it is smaller than a county.
-In addition, beginning December 19, 2019, participating wireless providers must improve geo-targeting of alerts even further.
-By that date, when you initiate an alert with a delivery area that is specified by using a polygon or circle, wireless providers must “match” the specified target area and deliver alerts to the area you specify with no more than a one-tenth of a mile overshoot.
-Note that wireless providers will continue to deliver the alert to an area that best approximates the target area in instances where they are technically incapable of matching it, such as for mobile devices without location services enabled or when part of the target area is outside of a wireless provider’s coverage area.
+- WEA geographic precision is continuously improving.
+When the WEA program launched, participating wireless providers were generally required to send the alerts to a geographic area no larger than the county or counties affected by the emergency.
+Next, beginning in 2017, participating wireless providers were required to transmit alerts to a geographic area that best approximated the area affected by the emergency, even if it was smaller than a county.
+Now, as of December 2019, participating wireless providers must geographically target alerts to technologically compatible phones even more: they must deliver the alerts to the area specified by the alert originator with no more than a 1/10 of a mile overshoot.

 Preservation of WEA Alerts